MashalFatiima/ImageMatchFinder/README.md

 pip install -r requirements.txt
 ```

-## How to Use

-### Step 1: Upload the `DataSheet.csv`
-Ensure that the `DataSheet.csv` file is in the same directory as `app.py`.
-The app will automatically read the image links from the CSV and download the images to the `downloaded_images/` directory.

-### Step 2: Image Feature Extraction
-Once the images are downloaded, the app will automatically extract features using the **VGG16** model.
-This feature extraction will only happen once unless you upload new images.

-### Step 3: Upload Query Image
-After uploading the query image, the app will compare it with the existing dataset and display the top 5 most similar images based on **cosine similarity**.

-### Step 4: View Results
-The top 5 similar images will be displayed in a grid layout.
-You can click on any image to view it.

 ## Running the App

 To run the app locally, navigate to your project directory and run the following command: